SeasideSt/Seaside-Legacy30/repository/Seaside-Component.package/WATask.class/README.md

 Subclasses must not implement #renderContentOn:

-An example can be found in WAConvenienceTest.
+An example can be found in WAFlowConvenienceFunctionalTest.